Toilet Training Resource Pack

 have a stool which they can place one foot on to make wiping easier.

-• Guiding the child/young person’s hand so they can develop an
+• Guiding your child hand so they can develop an

 understanding of where to reach for – play games to encourage this

-skill such as getting the child/young person to pass a balloon
+skill such as getting your child to pass a balloon

 through and around their legs.